DebsankarBanerjee/Segmentation-and-analysis-of-mother-machine-data/README.md

-# Segmentation and analysis of mother machine data (SAM)
-Bacterial cell segmentation in mother machine data using MATLAB
-# To run in MATLAB console:
-	Open MATLAB in /code folder path
-1. all .tif files should be in /im folder

-2. write the filenames in the file code/dataname
-   example: if the files in "im" folder are xy01_01.tif and xy01_02.tif then the dataname file should be

-xy01_01

-xy01_02

-3. run SAM.m in the MATLAB console

-4. the folders "data" and "plot" should exist for writing data and plotting frames run  > mkdir plot and > mkdir data to create them from console.

 # SAM: High-Throughput Automated Image Segmentation & Tracking

 **Lead Developer: Deb Sankar Banerjee, PhD** *A modular MATLAB pipeline for high-precision metrology and feature extraction in time-lapse microscopy.*